Get Legal and Tax Updates for Spain?

 10. How To Get a Spanish Passport

-Getting your Spanish passport involves a number of steps.
-Firstly, of course, you must have acquired Spanish citizenship, under one of the processes described above.
-Once you have been granted Spanish citizenship, you may apply for a Spanish passport.
+Getting your Spanish passport involves several steps.
+Firstly, of course, you must have Spanish citizenship, under one of the processes above.
+Once you have Spanish citizenship you can apply for a Spanish passport.

-The application be submitted in person at a provincial office of the Police (Comisaría General de Policía), at passport offices, or at Spanish consulates if you're abroad.
-You'll need to present a completed application form (Modelo 790), two recent photographs, your Spanish ID card (DNI), and the previous passport if this is a renewal.
+The application must be submitted in person at a provincial office of the Police (Comisaría General de Policía), at passport offices or at Spanish consulates if you are abroad.
+You will need to present a completed application form (Modelo 790), two recent photographs, your Spanish ID card (DNI) and the previous passport if this is a renewal.

-Please remember, the laws and procedures for obtaining a Spanish passport can change, so always refer to the most recent regulations or seek legal advice.
+Please remember, the laws and procedures to get a Spanish passport can change, so always check the latest regulations or consult with a lawyer.

 how to get a spanish passport